CodingCat/HDInsightOMS/docs/Monitoring Spark Workload in OMS.md

 * streaming.lastReceivedBatch_records: the size of the micro batches per number of records
 * streaming.waitingBatches: the number of queued up batches

+5. you can also import spark_workload.omsview in docs directory to start play with OMS